JoeDukes/oliver/index.md

 Anything construction, firetruck, ambulance, school bus, car, truck, garbage truck, plane, jet, helicopter, ...

+He doesn't have a tow truck and he would really like that.

 ## Favorite Characters

 Oliver loves Pupstruction the most, but also loves Paw Patrol, Super Kitties, Elmo / Sesame Street